 2016 marks 150 years since the birth of Beatrix Potter, the perfect opportunity to learn more about this fascinating and inspiring woman.
 Her life story really is amazing!
 The National Trust is running a series of exhibitions including 'Beyond Peter Rabbit - Beatrix Potter's Inspiration' and 'Defenders of the Lakes: Potter and Rawnsley' at Allan Bank in Grasmere, both exploring how Beatrix's close friendship with Canon Rawnsley inspired her to preserve the Lake District in the way she did.

 If you're elsewhere in the Lakes, you can also visit 'Two Bad Mice: Mischief in Beatrix Potter's Tales' at Wordsworth House and Garden, Cockermouth (except Fridays) and 'Realism and Romance: Beatrix Potter, A Life Inspired by Nature' at the Beatrix Potter Gallery in Hawkshead.
-Read more about Beatrix's remarkable life in our post celebrating her anniversary.
+Read more about Beatrix's remarkable life.

 7. Spot the Herdwicks!